10 Places Famous for Khukuri in Nepal

 Normally these khukuris are larger, wider, bit straighter and made as an aggressive weapon.
 The British first discovered the khukuri in the hands of Gorkali Paltan (troops) in many fierce battles when both came face to face in several fronts.
 The stories that unfolded afterwards change the course of history and forever cemented the Gorkhas and their fearsome knife as an invincible force (duo).
 The romance and reputation of the man and his khukuri still continues...

-Kukri originating from Gurkha area are known as Gorkhali Khukuri or Gorkhe kukri.
+There is no specific model of Kukri originating from Gurkha but almost all the kukri are known as Gorkhali Khukuri or Gorkhe kukri.
+Khukuri itself is known as Gurkha Knife.

 2. Dharan >> Dharane Khukuri (service khukuri)